 A Night for Networking (N4N)

-It's time for our fifth annual Night for Networking!
+Thank you for supporting the fifth annual Night for Networking!

-Join us for Night for Networking V on October 22nd in the beautiful new Collaborative Life Sciences Building at 2730 SW Moody Avenue on the South Waterfront.
+Networking V occurred on October 22nd in the beautiful new Collaborative Life Sciences Building at 2730 SW Moody Avenue on the South Waterfront.

-We hope you have a positive experience at our event.
-Please go to the Night for Networking Post-Event Survey to give us your feedback.
+We hope you had a positive experience at our event.
+If you attended, please go to the Night for Networking Post-Event Survey to give us your feedback.

 View the Successful Networking video featuring Traben Pleasent.

 View the Night for Networking V photo gallery.

 Share your successful networking story: email us or call 503-494-8827.

 This FREE networking event provided the chance to discuss and explore employment, recruitment, workplaces, markets, and diversity, and also brought together: